 Our mission is to partner with parents to provide a distinctively Christian education that inspires excellence, independence and a transforming faith in God.

 Accreditation and Professional Membership

 Central Arkansas Christian Schools, Inc. is accredited by the Arkansas Non-Public Schools Accrediting Association and the National Christian Schools Association.
-CAC elementary campuses are members of the Arkansas Christian Educators Association.

 Primary Goals